yuhonghong66/kkulma.github.io/_posts/2017-02-22-disney-names.md

   filter(name == "Elsa", sex == "F")
 ```

-Next, I create variable specifying the release date of a movie with character's name.
+Next, I create variables specifying the release date of a movie with character's name.

 ``` r
 # The Little Mermaid